 2. Trail Mix

-The best trail mixes are made of a mix of pretzels, roasted chickpeas, dried fruit, seeds, and nuts.
+We made the best trail mixes made of a mix of pretzels, roasted chickpeas, dried fruit, seeds, and nuts.
 The trail mix is the perfect pre-workout snack that is easily customizable based on your fruits, seeds, cereals, or nuts preferences.

 The dried fruit and the pretzels are a great carb source to keep you energized throughout the workout, the proteins from the chickpeas, nuts, and the seeds will keep you fuller for longer and also encourage and support muscle growth/ recovery, while the healthy fats in the nuts encourage overall good cellular health.